Jobs

 Compensation:

-+ free housing and meal plan June 24 - Aug 1
++ free housing and meal plan June 21 - July 26

 • Opportunities are available throughout the program for extra work and additional compensation

 We put theory to practice in our civic engagement and leadership program during the academic year.
-CTA partners co-lead twice-monthly after-school lessons for a group of 10-12 students.
+Civic TA partners co-lead twice-monthly after-school lessons for a group of 10-12 students.
 Pre-written lessons and a tested curriculum provide students with the skills and building blocks to research a civic issue, educate others about it, and advocate for change.
 The program culminates in May with Civic Night presentations to the incoming class of F&C scholars.
 You can see past civic engagement projects here

 See a sample academic year calendar here